-Month of bond market milestones: How low can you go?
+Month of bond market milestones - How low can you go?

 Sovereign bond yield heatmap - here

-In early August, 30-year German and Dutch borrowing costs fell below 0% DE30YT=RR NL30YT=RR, bringing the two countries into a club of developed countries, whose entire sovereign bond yield curves pay negative yields.
+In early August, 30-year German and Dutch borrowing costs fell below 0%, bringing the two countries into a club of developed countries, whose entire sovereign bond yield curves pay negative yields.
 Finland now joined them.

 The group already included Denmark and Switzerland.
 It was briefly joined in mid-August by Sweden, which saw yields on its longest-dated bond, a 20-year maturity, drop below 0% for the first time.